-Creativity is at the heart of the Eurobodalla Creative Arts Strategy 2018 (The Strategy).
+Creativity is at the heart of the Eurobodalla Creative Arts Strategy 2019 (The Strategy).
 It is expressed in how we support creativity and artistic expression, in the creative experiences and programs we provide, in the spaces and places we make, and the creative skills we bring to both education and the pursuit of industry development and positive economic outcomes.

-The Strategy sets a clear vision for Eurobodalla to become known as the creative gateway to the South East Region, with significant growth in creative arts infrastructure, programming and audiences.
+The Strategy sets a clear vision for Eurobodalla to become known as the creative arts destination for South East NSW, with significant growth in creative arts infrastructure, programming and audiences.